 Principle of Short Treks Package in Nepal

 Leave no traces, only footprints.
 The world is ours; make it clean and beautiful.
-But Do not pack dust everywhere.
+But do not pack dust everywhere.
 Keep garbage in a fixed place or remove it from every Nepal Short Trekking National Park.

 Short Treks Information in Nepal